Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

       * Can act as troll because you [just changed their workflow](https://xkcd.com/1172/)
    * Doers are usually silent and is important to reach them

-These are basic rules but you need to give a different weight to the your evaluation based also on the previous section.
+These are basic rules but you need to give a different weight to your evaluation based also on the previous section.
 Every volunteer is important but some can have more relevance on the decisions just because they are alive and participating in what you are doing.

 ## How to manage a meeting

-Meetings can be boring so it’s important to have an agenda with strict times to be sure not to forget something or keep at pace with the plan itself.
+Meetings can be boring so it’s important to have an agenda with strict times to be sure not to forget something and to keep at pace with the plan itself.
 During the meeting take few minutes to talk about the purpose of the meeting (also on the invitation email/communication) and the workflow of the meeting.
-Preparing the attendees it’s important to improve the quality of the meeting itself and to be proud of what was done during this time, so it is not going to be a boring meeting.
+Preparing the attendees is important to improve the quality of the meeting itself and to be proud of what was done during this time, so it is not going to be a boring meeting.
 The agenda of the meeting is important, and also the titles of the various moments that help to remember the topics (a nice tip can be to add a prefix on your communication like "Website localization - First steps" or "Event organization 2020 - Venue").
 The order too, put on top the topics with more priority, avoid jargon during the meeting and don’t forget to leave time to reply to questions and also the last words to the attendees.
-Don’t forget that someone needs to get notes of the meetings for the people that missed it and to write a report, also define a specific amount of time to avoid off topic discussions and be on track.
+Don’t forget that someone needs to take notes of the meetings for the people that missed it and to write a report, also define a specific amount of time to avoid off topic discussions and be on track.
-At the same time can be important to have a moment during the meeting for open floor questions but just define in it on your agenda so everyone can plan what to ask in that slot.
+At the same time it can be important to have a moment during the meeting for open floor questions, but just define it on your agenda so everyone can plan what to ask in that slot.

 ### When

-The new volunteers need to participate to feel a part of a big team so is useful to do one monthly, biweekly or weekly meeting about the status.
+The new volunteers need to participate to feel a part of a big team, so is useful to do one monthly, biweekly or weekly meeting about the status.
 When you are working on a specific project you can organize other meetings with their plan and specific people.
 It’s important the timing of meeting is chosen gathering team’s availability, and remains almost unchanged during the iterations to avoid issues.
-There are 3 type of meeting:
+There are 3 types of meeting:

-* Live meeting: meeting people in real life it’s important but you always need an agenda with very strict timings
+* Live meeting: meeting people in real life is important but you always need an agenda with very strict timings
 * Online Text meeting: these meetings have a little agenda of 2 or 3 points and someone directs them.
-They are helpful to vote because they are very quick and can cather to many people and are easy to follow for new people that don’t need to join express their opinions.
+They are helpful to vote because they are very quick and can gather many people and are easy to follow for new people that don’t need to join to express their opinions.
 At the same time they can be made public to allow many people to follow them.
 * Online Video meeting: Like live meetings but online.
-In that meeting the people can be easily distracted or bored so look on the agenda.
+In that meeting people can be easily distracted or bored, so look on the agenda.

 These are rules for all the volunteers, but they are important for a new volunteer!
-Because they show you are very well organized and motivate him to join in the next; also don’t forget to say hi to the new volunteers and ask them for a little introduction of themselves.
+Because they show you are very well organized and motivate them to join the next; also don’t forget to say hi to the new volunteers and ask them for a little introduction of themselves.

 ## How to approach a problem/improvement or how to organize a new project/team

 In every team there are discussions about new ideas or problems/blockers that need to be solved and there are different tricks to speed up and define a roadmap.

-* Try explaining only with words what are the goal of that, Ex:
+* Try explaining only with words what are the goal of that, ex:
  * Get fun
  * Accountability
  * Involve
  * Recruiting

 This points will be your compass on the discussion (also will invite others on helping you because the goal is the same), also a reference or the reason of the plan itself!
-Gather ideas with these words to speed up the process (is the first step) and you can do it in one of the many ways already explained.
+Gather ideas with these words to speed up the process (it's the first step) and you can do it in one of the many ways already explained.
 Also, you need a person who will be the lead of every step, not multiple but one or two.

 Start also with few people but clear goals and a clear purpose.
 Create a group with similar skills in that way they can focus better and follow a usual way to do things for their type of skills.

-Also, doesn’t forget to classify the various tasks for skills, so is simpler for you to assign it (and get a result), but also find the good first task for newcomers.
+Also, don't forget to classify the various tasks for skills, so is simpler for you to assign it (and get a result), but also find the good first task for newcomers.
 You always need simple things for new people because this is the part that shows how much is easy to join the project or contribute to it (consider busy people, they want to contribute too).

 Don’t forget to organize periodic meetings!

 ### Analyze a problem or improvement

-After the organization of the meeting the workflow after that will be to organize the priorities and:
+After the organization of the meeting, the workflow after that will be to organize the priorities and:

 * You are in a team, even if you are the leader, so ask for feedback or a solution
 * Create a user story or a persona
 * Select a precise number of people for feedback
-* Ask questions also if the solution is already known
+* Ask questions even if the solution is already known
 * Nothing is foregone
 * Leave of the info about this situation
 * Pick few goals and make a comparison between today and ahead